 There are only six foods, but spinach, being worst of all, has two entries.
 Be careful of this plot because of its range.
 It begins at 100 mg/portion and rises to 755 mg/portion in only 7 steps, so the distance from miso soup to spinach is about a 7 fold increase.

 Rhubarb and spinach are so high you just cannot eat them.
-Rice bran is something nobody will miss, but in order to sleep tonight I have to warn you.
-The same for buckwheat groats.
+Rice bran is something few will miss, the same for buckwheat groats.

 People like almonds but have a hard time controlling portion size.
-If you can keep it to 11 almonds a day, alright.
-Otherwise stay.
+If you can keep it to 11 almonds a day – the portion size that gives 122 mg of oxalate, alright.
+Otherwise stay away from them.